bastianX6/apple-music-mcp-server/README.md

    # Using the installed binary
    $HOME/.mcp/AppleMusicMCPServer/bin/AppleMusicMCPServer setup --serve --port 3000
    ```
-   This opens your default browser for Apple Music authorization and writes `~/.mcp/AppleMusicMCPServer/configs/config.json` with `0600` permissions once the token is received.
+   This opens your default browser (via `open` on macOS or `xdg-open` if available on Linux) for Apple Music authorization and writes `~/.mcp/AppleMusicMCPServer/configs/config.json` with `0600` permissions once the token is received.
 - Alternatively, place an existing user token in that config file if you already have one.

 ### Running the server